 HTTP Policy to Allow Internal Users to Use the Public Web Server URL

-- Open the example configuration file in Policy Manager.
+- Open a configuration file in Policy Manager.

 This policy includes: